Courses and Requirements

 The goal of Hamilton's Geoarchaeology Program is to encourage connections between geological concepts and methods to aid in the interpretation of the archaeological record of past societies.

 A concentration in geoarchaeology consists of 10 units of credit taken from the existing curricula of the Anthropology and Geosciences departments.
-Required courses include: Archaeology 106 and Principles of Geoscience (Geolosciences 103 to 122); Archaeology 325; two courses from Archaeology 243, 245 or 249; Geosciences 211 or 222; two courses from Geosciences 220, 236 or 290; Geoarchaeology 360; and Geoarchaeology 500-501.
-Concentrators must fulfill their senior project requirement through satisfactory completion of 500-501.
+Required courses include: Archaeology 106 and any 100-level Geoscience course; Archaeology 325; two courses from Archaeology 243, 245 or 249; Geosciences 211; two courses from Geosciences 220, 236 or 290; and Geoarchaeology 500 and 501.
+Concentrators must fulfill their senior project requirement through satisfactory completion of 500 and 501.
 Honors will be awarded on the basis of excellence in coursework and a superior Senior Project.
-Beginning with the class of 2020, students concentrating in Geoarchaeology will satisfy the Social, Structural, and Institutional Hierarchies requirement by completing the requirement offered in either Anthropology, Geosciences, or both.

-Students are encouraged to take one or both field courses (Archaeology 280 and Geosciences 265).
+Students are encouraged to take field courses in both disciplines, especially Archaeology 281 and 282.
 Students considering careers in geoarchaeology or related fields should take additional courses in biology, chemistry and other sciences.

 500F-501S Senior Project.

 A two-term course during which concentrators pursue an independent project and give a public presentation of their results.
 Proposals for projects must be accepted in the spring semester of the student’s junior year.
 501 may not be taken as a separate course.
 One course credit for 500 and one-half credit for 501.
 The Program.